• Skip to primary navigation

 Fuses, eFuses, thermistors, and fusible resistors — which and when?

-Fuses, eFuses, various types of thermistors, and fusible resistors can be used to provide varying levels of circuit protection.
-Fuses provide only the most basic level of overcurrent and short-circuit protection.
+Fuses, eFuses, various types of thermistors, and fusible resistors can provide varying levels of circuit protection.
+Fuses offer only the most basic level of overcurrent and short-circuit protection.
 Thermistors can be added to provide inrush current control, and a fusible resistor can provide both inrush current control and overcurrent/short-circuit protection.
-The most […]
+The most comprehensive protection is […]

-Filed Under: FAQ, Featured, Fuses, Power Components, thermistors Tagged With: FAQ
+Filed Under: FAQ, Featured, Fuses, Power Components, thermistors Tagged With: FAQ, fuses

 NTC thermistors sport long-stability for e-mobility temperature sensing apps